Maglev: South Korea, 1993–2022, 2025–present

-In 1993, South Korea completed the development of its own maglev train, shown off at the Daejeon Expo '93, which was developed further into a full-fledged maglev UTM-02 capable of travelling up to 110 km/h in 2006.
+In 1993, South Korea completed the development of its own maglev train, shown off at the Daejeon Expo '93, which was developed further into a full-fledged maglev UTM-02 capable of traveling up to 110 km/h in 2006.
 This final model was incorporated in the Incheon Airport Maglev which opened on 3 February 2016, making South Korea the world's fourth country to operate its own self-developed maglev after the United Kingdom's Birmingham International Airport, Germany's Berlin M-Bahn, and Japan's Linimo.
 It links Incheon International Airport to the Yongyu Station and Leisure Complex on Yeongjong island.
 It offers a transfer to the Seoul Metropolitan Subway at AREX's Incheon International Airport Station and is offered free of charge to anyone to ride, operating between 9 am and 6 pm with 15-minute intervals.

 The maglev system was co-developed by the South Korea Institute of Machinery and Materials (KIMM) and Hyundai Rotem.
 It is 6.1 km long, with six stations and a 110 km/h operating speed.

 Two more stages are planned of 9.7 km and 37.4 km.
-Once completed it will become a circular line.
-It was shut down in September 2023.
+Once completed, it will become a circular line.

+The line was shut down in July 2022.
+It reopened "as a tourism and experiential facility rather than a public transportation service" in October 2025.

+Brazil 2009–present

+Maglev Cobra is a maglev system under development at the Federal University of Rio de Janeiro in Brazil.
+The prototype was unveiled in 2009.

 Germany/China, 2010–present

 Transport System Bögl (TSB) is a driverless maglev system developed by the German construction company Max Bögl since 2010.
-Its primary intended use is for short to medium distances (up to 30 km) and speeds up to 150 km/h for uses such as airport shuttles.
-The company has been doing test runs on an 820-meter-long test track at their headquarters in Sengenthal, Upper Palatinate, Germany, since 2012 clocking over 100,000 tests covering a distance of over 65,000 km as of 2018.
+Its primary intended use is for short- to medium-distance travel (up to 30 km) and speeds up to 150 km/h, for uses such as airport shuttles.
+The company has been conducting test runs on an 820-metre-long test track at its headquarters in Sengenthal, Upper Palatinate, Germany, since 2012, clocking over 100,000 tests covering over 65,000 km as of 2018.

-In 2018 Max Bögl signed a joint venture with the Chinese company Chengdu Xinzhu Road & Bridge Machinery Co. with the Chinese partner given exclusive rights of production and marketing for the system in China.
+In 2018, Max Bögl entered into a joint venture with the Chinese company Chengdu Xinzhu Road & Bridge Machinery Co., granting the Chinese partner exclusive rights to production and marketing of the system in China.
 The joint venture constructed a 3.5 km demonstration line near Chengdu, China, and two vehicles were airlifted there in June, 2020.
 In February 2021 a vehicle on the Chinese test track hit a top speed of 169 kph.